EdZielinski/project0/proposal/proposal.md

 #### In a sentence or list, define a GOOD outcome for your project.
 What WILL you accomplish no matter what?

 * Username and login for Vendors
-* Messaging system to talk chat back and forth to trigger an inventory delivery
+* Messaging system to chat back and forth to trigger an inventory delivery
 * Count-down clock for arrival of inventory
 * Communication between at least one vendor and the warehouse.
 Determining multiple vendors time from warehouse may be difficult